Meet the Artists

 Kelly specializes in bead weaving.
 She enjoys making an assortment of jewelry pieces, including bracelets, pendants and earrings, and also creates various items she calls “whimsies.”
 These include tapestries and other wall hangings, decorative boxes, and a variety of holiday pieces.

-For many years, Kelly, who serves as AAOS treasurer, has practiced a variety of art forms that she considers more craft-oriented, embroidery being a favorite example.
+For many years, Kelly has practiced a variety of art forms that she considers more craft-oriented, embroidery being a favorite example.
 She explained that, “after a major depressive disorder episode,” she started beading as a form of therapy.

-swelling her artwork.
+Three years ago, Kelly made her first foray in selling her jewelry.
 She tried the new Market By the Sea that ran during the summer outdoors at the Lions Club on Ocean Shores Blvd., as well as the AAOS Arts & Crafts Festival Labor Day weekend and the Thanksgiving weekend Winter FantaSea event, both at the Ocean Shores Convention Center.
-She plans to return this year to Market By the Sea and the AAOS Festival.
+This year marks her third year with Art Splash, and she plans to show at the Winter FantaSea.

-Kelly can be reached through her Facebook page, and at her email address, kellystacey1961@gmail.com
+Kelly can be reached through her Facebook page, her website sparkellyjewelry.net and at her email address, kellystacey1961@gmail.com